fastify/fastify/docs/Reference/Reply.md

 - `.serialize(payload)` - Serializes the specified payload using the default JSON serializer or using the custom serializer (if one is set) and returns the serialized payload.
+- `.getSerializationFunction(schema | httpStatus)` - Returns the serialization
+  function for the specified schema or http status, if any of either are set.
+- `.compileSerializationSchema(schema, httpStatus)` - Compiles the specified
+  schema and returns a serialization function using the default (or customized) `SerializerCompiler`.
+The optional `httpStatus` is forwarded to the `SerializerCompiler` if provided, default to `undefined`.
+- `.serializeInput(data, schema, [,httpStatus])` - Serializes the specified data
+  using the specified schema and returns the serialized payload.
+  If the optional `httpStatus` is provided, the function will use the serializer function given for that HTTP Status Code.
+Default to `undefined`.
 - `.serializer(function)` - Sets a custom serializer for the payload.
 - `.send(payload)` - Sends the payload to the user, could be a plain text, a buffer, JSON, stream, or an Error object.